Neutron moderation spectrum considering inelastic scattering: Neutron moderation in absorbing media containing several sorts of nuclei

 where $a$, $b$ and $q$ -- constants, given in table~\ref{table1} below, $E$ -- neutron energy nondimensionalized by 1 MeV, $\widetilde{Q} = \int\limits_0^\infty {Q(E)\mathrm{d}E}$ -- total neutrons quantity generated in a unit volume in a unit time.

 Fig.~\ref{fig-moderation-H1} shows the energy spectrum of neutrons moderating in hydrogen medium calculated using the Eq.~(\ref{eq51}).
-The neutron source was determined by the Eq.~(\ref{eq56}) for uranium-235 (Table~\ref{table1}), the medium temperature was set 1200~K. The cross-sections of neutron reactions in hydrogen were taken from the ENDF/B-VII.1 database~\cite{ref35}.
+The neutron source was determined by the Eq.~(\ref{eq56}) for uranium-235 (Table~\ref{table1}), the medium temperature was set 1200~K. The cross-sections of neutron reactions in hydrogen were taken from the ENDF/B-VIII.0 database~\mbox{\cite{ENDFBVIII0}}.
+This spectrum is compared to the one obtained by Monte-Carlo simulation using GEANT4 package~\mbox{\cite{GEANT42003}}, and demonstrates a rather good agreement.

-Fig.~\ref{fig-moderation-H1-GEANT4} shows the moderating neutrons spectrum in hydrogen obtained by Monte-Carlo simulation using GEANT4 package~\cite{ref36}.
-The neutron source was given by Eq.~(\ref{eq56}) for uranium-235, and the moderator temperature was taken about 1000~K.

-The comparison of the two neutron spectra in hydrogen moderator, obtained using different methods and presented in figures \ref{fig-moderation-H1} and \ref{fig-moderation-H1-GEANT4} demonstrates a good agreement between them.
+The comparison of the two neutron spectra in hydrogen moderator, obtained using different methods and presented in figure \mbox{\ref{fig-moderation-H1}} demonstrates a good agreement between them.

-As it was noted in our recent paper~\cite{ref25}, the analytic expression obtained within the new theory of neutron moderation, describes the entire spectrum of moderating neutrons -- i.e. in the entire band of possible energies depending on the moderator composition and temperature.
+As it was noted in our recent paper~\cite{Rusov2017}, the analytic expression obtained within the new theory of neutron moderation, describes the entire spectrum of moderating neutrons -- i.e. in the entire band of possible energies depending on the moderator composition and temperature.
 It may contain two maxima (high-energy and low-energy) or a single maximum (high-energy for fast neutrons or low-energy for thermal neutrons, or an intermediate one).
 Such transformation of the theoretical spectrum is demonstrated below by the series of images depicting the spectra of neutrons moderating in uranium-carbon media of different composition.

-Figs.~\ref{fig-GEANT4-U238-100} - \ref{fig-GEANT4-C12-100} show the energy spectra of neutrons moderating in homogeneous uranium-carbon medium.
+\mbox{Fig.~\ref{fig-GEANT4-U238}} shows the energy spectra of neutrons moderating in homogeneous uranium-carbon medium.
 The theoretical curves were calculated using Eq.~(\ref{eq54}), and the Monte-Carlo simulated ones were obtained using GEANT4 software.
-The neutron source was determined by Eq.~\ref{eq56}) for uranium-235 in all cases.
-The neutron reactions cross-sections for uranium-238 (Fig.~\ref{fig-XS-U238}) and carbon (Fig.~\ref{fig-XS-C12}) were taken from ENDF/B-VII.1~\cite{ref35}.
+The neutron source was determined by Eq.~(\ref{eq56}) for uranium-235 in all cases.
+The neutron reactions cross-sections for uranium-238 (Fig.~\ref{fig-XS-U238}) and carbon (Fig.~\ref{fig-XS-C12}) were taken from ENDF/B-VIII.0~\cite{ENDFBVIII0}.

-From comparison of the Figs.~\ref{fig-GEANT4-U238-100} - \ref{fig-GEANT4-C12-100} it is clear that the theoretically calculated spectra are in good agreement with the Monte-Carlo simulated ones.